Prior infection, vaccines provide best protection from COVID

 “There are so many variables you cannot control that you just cannot use it as a way to say, ‘Oh, I’m infected then I am protected,’” Ellebedy said.

-The research does fall in line with a small cluster of studies that found unvaccinated people people with a previous infection had lower risks of COVID diagnosis or illness than vaccinated people who were never before infected.
+The research does fall in line with a small cluster of studies that found unvaccinated people with a previous infection had lower risks of COVID-19 diagnosis or illness than vaccinated people who were never before infected.

-The findings do seem plausible, said Christine Petersen, a University of Iowa epidemiologist.
+The new study's findings do make sense, said Christine Petersen, a University of Iowa epidemiologist.
 She said a vaccine developed against an earlier form of the coronavirus is likely to become less and less effective against newer, mutated versions.

-However, she and other experts said, there are a number of possible other factors at play, including whether the vaccine's effectiveness simply faded over time in many people and to what extent mask wearing and other behaviors played a part in what happened.
+However, experts said, there are a number of possible other factors at play, including whether the vaccine's effectiveness simply faded over time in many people and to what extent mask wearing and other behaviors played a part in what happened.

+Another thing to consider: The “staunchly unvaccinated” aren’t likely to get tested and the study only included lab-confirmed cases, Wherry said.

+"It may be that we’re not picking up as many reinfections in the unvaccinated group,” he said.

-CDC officials noted the study was done before the omicron variant took over and before many Americans received booster doses, and so it's not clear what impact boosters might have.
-The analysis also did not address the risk of severe illness or death from COVID-19.
+CDC officials noted other limitations.
+The study was done before the omicron variant took over and before many Americans received booster doses, which have been shown to dramatically amplify protection by raising levels of virus-fighting antibodies.
+The analysis also did not include information on the severity of past infections, or address the risk of severe illness or death from COVID-19.

 The study authors concluded vaccination “remains the safest strategy" to prevent infections and “all eligible persons should be up to date with COVID-19 vaccination."